 Online Study Sites and Academic Integrity

 You will receive a letter via email to your Mason email account (Mason's official form of communication) that a referral has been received.
-You will need to schedule and keep a meeting with a staff member in the Office of Academic Integrity within seven days of the letter to review the case materials and decide the next course of action.
-The meeting is NOT A HEARING.
+You will need to submit your pre-hearing resolution form within 7 calendar days to indicate how you would like to resolve the case (Acceptance, Sanctions Review or Full Review).
+You may schedule an optional pre-hearing meeting to answer procedural questions not answered in the referral notice.
+This optional meeting is NOT A HEARING.
 It is a chance to review all the materials received by the referring party and determine how you (the student) would like to resolve the case.

 If you have not received a letter, but notice a course grade of "NR" on your transcript, contact our office.

 You can bring anyone with you.
 Some students come alone, some students bring a trusted advisor, some bring an interpreter, and some students bring their parents.
 Anyone in the room during the pre-hearing meeting can ask questions.
-The student will need to complete a FERPA waiver prior to the meeting taking place giving our office permission to discuss the case in the presence of the student's advisor/interpreter/parents.
+The student must complete a F.E.R.P.A. waiver prior to the meeting taking place giving our office permission to discuss the case in the presence of the student's advisor/interpreter/parents.

 Yes.
 You have the option of asking for the Honor Committee to review your case.
-The form that review takes depends on the recommended sanction sent over by the referring party.
-If the referring party recommends suspension or permanent dismissal from Mason, you are eligible for a full in person hearing.
-If not, your case will be turned over to the committee for an expedited review which requires you to submit a written statement with any additional supporting documentation.
-More details around this process can be found in the full reading of the honor code.
+The form that review takes depends on the recommended sanctions for your case.
+If you are facing suspension or permanent dismissal from Mason, your case will be resolved via an In-Person Hearing (all hearings occur via Zoom) unless you choose to accept the violation(s) and sanctions during pre-hearing resolution.
+If you are not facing suspension or permanent dismissal, your case will be resolved through written review.
+More details about this process can be found in the full reading of the honor code.

 No. Once an allegation is made, the referral is in progress.
 The student may not drop or withdraw unless they are found to be not in violation of the Honor Code.
 If the student drops the course, they will be re-enrolled.